jaruizes/jaruizes.github.io/__posts/2019-08-15-microfrontends.md

 Similar to Microservices, a centralized governance implies a single technology o framework.
 Once a framework is choosen then libraries or some components are built to be delivered to development teams in order to get more productivity.
 When several applications have been developed, changing the framework becomes a big challenge.

-With one technology or framework we could have several problems like:
+Choosing just one technology or framework we could cause several problems like:

-- Not using the best technology/framework to solve a problem
+- Not using the best tool to solve a problem
 - People gets bore because "it's always the same"
 - Locking to a framework, components or even a way (the framework way) to develop.
-- Teams not 100% responsible for all aspects of the software they build

-If we can load components in runtime by a http call and these components are used as the same way as other HTML components, why do I have to centralize the technology or frameworks?
+> If we can load components in runtime by a http call and these components are used as the same way as other HTML components, why do I have to centralize the technology or frameworks?
+>

+So adopting Microfrontends is not adopting one framework or technology.
+It's adopting a way to build UI Services that can be consumed at runtime by any application, similar to backend services (http) are consumed.

-Micro frontends associated to business features can be developed with the best technology or framework  according to the complexity, requirements or business context.
+Microfrontends associated to business features can be developed with the best technology or framework according to the complexity, requirements or business context.

-Context is very important because for instance, my company could be in a context where time-to-market is so aggresive and it's necessary to deliver some features to final customer in a short period of time in order to catch those customers.
-If we can choose a technology or framework that allows us to develop a functional prototype faster than others, let's build that micro frontend with that technology, catch the customer and then, improve the micro frontend in that technology or in other because that micro frontend is loaded in runtime by a http call, there is a contract saying how to consume and the team is the owner.
+This doesn't mean that there is no Governance.
+Governace means principles, rules, patterns,...,etc not technical implementations.
+Normally, some "core actions" need to be defined to be implemented in every microfrontend.
+For instance, actions like language changing to suppont multilanguage sites: your company can set the principle that every Microfrontends should listen to an "language changed" event and reacting to it.

+Similar with Security concerns.
+This needs to be defined globally and teams in charge of microfrontends must follow the patterns and rules.

 ### Decentralized Data Management

-In a Microservices world when we talk about this point we mean how to manage data associated to each micro service:  which database or which model the service is going to use.
+In Microservices, when we talk about this subject we mean how to manage data associated to each microservice:  which database or which model the service is going to use.

-In Microfrontends, __data management means backend API calls__.
+In Microfrontends, __data management means "backend API calls"__.
 How the microfrontend is going to get its data?
 Technically speaking you can be thinking about REST or GraphQL for instance, but the key isn't that, the key is getting autonomy end-to-end in order to deliver a complete business feature.

 Patterns like Backend For Frontends are really helpful in this target because if a microfrontend needs to manage data from several domains to solve some business feature, it's necessary a piece to encapsulate this logic.
-Or for instance, it could be necessary that the micro frontend shows different amount of information depending of the channel.
+Or for instance, it could be necessary that the microfrontend shows different amount of information depending of the channel.

-Security is also in this point.
-How security is managed for every micro frontend to access to the backend API.
-In this point, we have to know that the authentication isn't in the micro frontends.
-Micro frontends are loaded in runtime, dinamically, some of then in public areas and some of then in private areas.
-They can not implement authentication  logic because they are responsible for other business functionality
+Maybe you are wondering about security and how the microfrontends get their data in a secure way.
+Microfrontends are loaded in runtime, dinamically, some of then in public areas and some of then in private areas.
+To access this private areas is neccessary that the user is authenticated.
+This is responsability of the main application, not of the microfrontends.

+Microfrontends need to know if the user is athenticated and how to get the tokens (or whatever you use) in order to invoke backend APIs.
+In this point, two strategies are possible:

+- The main app intercepts all the backend calls and adds the security headers so microfrontends don't have to implement it
+- Microfrontends are allowed to get the tokens received when the user is authenticated and they are responsible for generating the security headers they need to access to the backend services.